senecajs/senecajs.org/src/pages/api/index.md

 *callback* that you must call once your action has completed its work.
 The callback has the standard node.js signature: `function (err, result)`.
 The callback must be executed, especially to report errors.
-The action result is optional; you do not to supply one if it does not make sense for your action.
+The action result is optional; you do not have to supply one if it does not make sense for your action.
 However, if you do provide a result it needs to be an object or array, unless you have disabled `strict` mode.